Rhode Island Firm Foundation

 GROSS STATE PRODUCT

 The insurance industry contributed $2.19 billion to the Rhode Island gross state product (GSP) in 2013, accounting for 4.12 percent of the state GSP.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2013 these payments in Rhode Island as measured by direct property/casualty incurred losses, were $1.1 billion.
-Life insurance claims and benefits payouts in Rhode Island totaled $1.7 billion in 2013.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2014 these payments in Rhode Island as measured by direct property/casualty incurred losses, were $1.1 billion.
+Life insurance claims and benefits payouts in Rhode Island totaled $1.8 billion in 2014, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

-LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN RHODE ISLAND BY DIRECT PREMIUMS WRITTEN, 2013 (1)
+LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN RHODE ISLAND, 2014 (1)

 STATE BY STATE COMPARISON TABLES